OlfaBensoussia/code-n-roll-bugs/.github/ISSUE_TEMPLATE/bug-report-title.md

 ---
-name: Bug Report Title
+name: Report a bug
 about: Create a report to help us improve
-title: ''
+title: 'Bug Report Title'
 labels: ''
 assignees: OlfaBensoussia